 Thinking of publishing?
 Need some helpful tips?
 See this guide for some answers!

 Academic writing and publishing involve many skills and processes.
-The web resources, videos, and handbooks below will offer excellent tips for prospective authors...
+The web resources, videos, and handbooks below offer tips for prospective authors.

 Avoiding Predatory Publishers